Master-Radon/BuildYourOwnAI/README.md

 # BuildYourOwnAI
-A Template to build your own artificial intelligence
+A Software to build your own Artificial intelligence